 A trip down the coast of New Jersey doesn’t have to sabotage your summer budget.
 In fact, there are plenty of things to do for free at the Jersey shore.
-So grab your flip flops and make your way down the Garden State Parkway, because our Storyteller TravelingMom is going to share with you six things you can do down the South Jersey shore for free.
-Free beach time, free zoo time, even free souvenirs – we got you covered!
+So grab your flip flops and make your way down the Garden State Parkway to check out six things you can do down the South Jersey shore for free.
+Free beach time, free zoo time, even free souvenirs and more!

 Free at the Jersey shore.
 Almost sounds like an oxymoron, right?
 I mean, even those of us who live in the area complain about the expense associated with going down the shore.
 What my family pays to rent a shore house for a week every August is more than twice what we put out for a villa near Disney World…and that’s just the beginning.
 Beach tags, amusement tickets, and the delicious and necessary boardwalk food….all these things add up to one very expensive vacation.

 But the shore is much more than just amusement parks and water parks.
 There are ways to save while you visit the shore.
 In fact, some of the best attractions on the coastline are absolutely free – seriously!
 Forget the high cost attractions and save your money for the famous pizza – here’s a rundown of some things you can do down the shore, without spending a cent.

 If you’ve heard about the south Jersey shore (closer to Philly than NYC) then you’ve probably heard about the Wildwoods.
 Actually three beach towns in one, North Wildwood, Wildwood and Wildwood Crest all hold great appeal for summer vacation goers.
 But if you are down the shore, you’ll want to be on the beach – and you can lay on the sand or boogie board in the breakers on all three Wildwoods beaches for free.

 Other Jersey shore towns with free admission (no beach tags) include Atlantic City and Union Beach.